Traveling Internationally & Country Restrictions

 - Driver Requirements - Legal Documents, Legal Requirements, Speed Limits and Traffic Offences

 - Country Contact Info - Emergency Numbers and UK Embassy

 International Transport can be complex, especially if the vehicle has to transit several countries to reach its final destination.
-Whereas the driving regulations applicable to the driver will either be EU Rules or AETR, that's where the simplicity ends as there are a plethora of regulatory restrictions placed upon the operator and driver which are country specific.
+Whereas the driving regulations applicable to the driver will either be EU Rules or AETR, that is where the simplicity ends, as there are a plethora of regulatory restrictions placed upon the operator and driver which are country-specific.

-For those operators entering the world of International Transport for the first time, it is essential that your vehicles are operating with all the required documentation at all times when outside of the UK.
-This includes all vehicle documentation as well as all required load and customs documentation.
+For those operators entering the world of International Transport for the first time, it is essential that vehicles are operating with all the required documentation at all times when outside of the UK.
+This includes vehicle documentation as well as required load and customs documentation.

-An operators biggest single asset is its driver workforce and the skills and expertise that they bring to the operation.
-Experienced International drivers are extremely knowledgable on customs procedures, documentation and vehicle movement restrictions, with many experienced drivers able to speak one or more of the following languages - French, Italian, Spanish or German - either partially or fluently, which can make a significant difference to many situations that may arise.
+An operator’s biggest single asset is it's driver workforce and the skills and expertise that they bring to the operation.
+Experienced International drivers are extremely knowledgeable on customs procedures, documentation and vehicle movement restrictions, with many experienced drivers able to speak one or more languages, either partially or fluently, which can make a significant difference to many situations that may arise.

 Without doubt, good preparation and forward planning is a must.
-Couple this with an in-depth knowledge of the procedures and legislation of the countries your vehicles are to transit including the destination country the vehicle discharges its load in and International Transport Operations are no different from those wholly based within the UK.
+Couple this with an in-depth knowledge of the procedures and legislation of the countries the vehicles are to transit including the destination country the vehicle discharges its load in, and International Transport Operations are no different from those wholly based within the UK.